Hamster: A Large-Scale Study and Characterization of Developer-Written Tests: Research Questions

 \textit{Test scope analysis.} Figure~\ref{fig:testinglevel} illustrates the results of test scope analysis on the 1.7M test methods in the Hamster dataset.
 UI and API tests account for small fractions of the total tests.
 After handling those tests, we computed test scopes for the remaining methods.
-Interestingly, 8.2\% of the tests contain no application focal methods and instead target library methods directly.
+Interestingly, 8.1\% of the tests contain no application focal methods and instead target library methods directly.
 Developers write these tests to verify how library methods behave on predictable inputs in isolation, ensuring that the libraries function correctly when integrated into their applications.
-For 12\% of the methods, our analysis detected no application or library focal class.
+For 12.1\% of the methods, our analysis detected no application or library focal class.
 On manual examination of a few instances, we found that JavaParser was not able to fully expand the data types to their fully qualified types, on which our analysis is dependent.
-Among the 78.3\% tests that have an application focal class, roughly half have one focal class, within which 47.8\% have one focal method, 25.5\% have more than one focal methods, and the remaining 26.7\% have no focal methods.
+Among the 78.6\% tests that have an application focal class, 39.4\% have one focal class, within which 42.2\% have one focal method, 23.3\% have more than one focal method, and the remaining 34.5\% have no focal methods.
 For instance, in the example below~\cite{aimacode}, the test is designed to validate that the constructor of the application class \smalltt{Rule} correctly populates its fields.
 In this case, the focal class is \smalltt{Rule} with no focal method.

-\begin{findingbox}{1} {UI and API tests make up only a small fraction of developer-written tests, whereas 8.2\% target library methods.
-Tests with one (40.2\%) and multiple focal classes are very similar (38.1\%), and among single-focal-class tests, most exercise multiple focal methods. } \end{findingbox}
+\begin{findingbox}{1} {UI and API tests make up only a small fraction of developer-written tests, whereas 8.1\% target library methods.
+Overall, 30.9\% and 47.6\% of the tests have one and multiple focal classes, respectively.
+Among single-focal-class tests, most exercise one focal method. } \end{findingbox}